G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Introduction

 \subsection{Acknowledgments.}

 The authors would like to thank Mike Mandell for his assistance and Tony Elmendorf, John Greenlees, Mike Hopkins, Magda Kedziorek, Peter May, and Brooke Shipley for many helpful conversations.
+This paper was improved by helpful comments by an anonymous referee.
 This project was made possible by the hospitality of MSRI and the Hausdorff Research Institute for Mathematics at the University of Bonn.